 When the illuminated entry system operates, the overhead light (switch is in the DOOR position) and the courtesy lights turn on for:

-- About 30 seconds after the driver's door is unlocked and the ignition switch is in the LOCK position (with the ignition key removed). - (With Advanced key) About 5 seconds after all doors when the advanced key is outside of the vehicle.
+- About 30 seconds after the driver's door is unlocked and the ignition is switched off (with the ignition key removed). - About 15 seconds after all doors are closed.